Go to top of page

 • Did a volunteer ever help you?

 If you get students to create a volunteer brochure, you could invite their family to assess the brochure.
-You can use a brochure assessment form (Word 547KB) to see how effective the brochure has been.
+You can use a brochure assessment form (DOCX 2 MB) to see how effective the brochure has been.
 They might even convince their families and friends to volunteer.

 Student Volunteer Program – we'd like to hear from you